Rokutann/nalist.el/README.md

 ### nalist-keys `(nalist)`

-Return a list of all keys in NALIST.
+Return a list consisting all the keys in NALIST.

 ```lisp
 (nalist-keys nal-1) ;; => '(a c)